wp-plugins/ultimate-sidewiki-blocker/readme.txt.txt

 Tested up to: 2.8.5
 Stable tag: 1.1

-Detects and blocks Google Side-Wiki
+Detects and blocks Google Side-Wiki.
+Does not run if Side-Wiki is not detected and has capability to allow new versions or different version of Google toolbar to be detected as well as always blocking.

+Get Google Side-Wiki Blocker to keep your sites free of poison posts!

 == Description ==